nimishsoni/Energy-Consumption-Forecasting-using-XG-Boost/README.md

 ## Files
 Energy Consumption Forecasting.ipynb
 Contains code for Analyzing and forecasting Hourly Energy consumption using PJM East dataset (PJME_hourly.csv).
+PJME_hourly.csv
-PJME_hourly.csv contains hourly energy consumption data from 2002-2018 July.
+Contains hourly energy consumption data from 2002-2018 July.

+## Key Results:
+### Analytics:
+PJM Energy consumption Load does not show increasing or decreasing trend from 2002-2018.
+The demand seems to be stagnant overall with Yearly average energy consumption in 30000-330000 MW range.
+The minimum and maximum hourly energy demand show large variation based on time of day and season with minimum record being 14544 MW and maximum being 62009 MW.
+The energy consumption trend shows demand peaking in Months Jun-Sep and again a smaller peak in Dec-Feb.

+### Forecasting
+Used create_features function to add following additional feature set
+- Timestamp modified features: Hour, Day, Week, month, quarter
+- Lag Features
+- Rolling Window Features
+Divided the dataset in to train (Up to 2014) and test (2015 onwards) Used XGBoost algorithm for forecasting with MAPE = 0.58%

 ## Author
 Nimish Soni